-There will be individual faucets with small stools where one can sit and scrub themselves down.
+There will be a shower area with individual faucets with small stools where one can sit and scrub themselves down.
 Body soap and shampoo are also provided but you can bring your own if you wish.
-After completely rinsing yourself off, make sure to rinse down your washing area, including the stool you sat on!
+After completely showering and rinsing yourself off, make sure to rinse down your washing area, including the stool you sat on!

 3) Enjoy the mineral-rich waters and take in the beautiful natural views!

-You can take a small towel to cover yourself up while moving between the various types of baths available in the onsen.
-Often each bath will have different water temperatures and minerals, including a steam room.
+You can take a small towel to cover yourself up while moving between the various types of baths available in the hot spring.
+Often each bath will have different water temperatures and beneficial minerals, including a steam room.